Laufmaschine/Slopes-experiments/README.md

     ```
     The road network of Portugal is downloaded to a temporary folder in *geopackage* format, native format from QIGS, equivalent to shapefile format.

-2. Read *geopackage* file and check data, such as Coordinate Reference System and geometry type:
+2. Read *geopackage* file and check data, such as Coordinate Reference System (CRS) and geometry type:
     ```
     networkOSM_PT = st_read("<folder_path>/geofabrik_portugal-latest.gpkg", layer= "lines")
     ```